 Yeah, absolutely.
 And Fran’s a really good example of making workouts focused around a client rather than focused on the workout.
 Right?
 If we were just in a group setting, we’re focusing on the workout, we would say, you’re going to do Fran as fast as possible, right.
 Not fun.
 And maybe that’s appropriate if you’re in some sort of testing phase.
 Right.
 But if Fran just happens to pop up in your programming for that week, and you have a client who is looking to get stronger, there’s nothing wrong with saying, hey Fran is usually programmed at 95 pounds.
 You do this in sub two minutes.
 Today, we’re going to do this at 135 pounds.

 I dunno if I like where you’re going with that, Brooks.
 That sounds like an appropriate workout for someone.
 Maybe not me.

 Let’s talk a little bit about the tiers in Two-Brain Programming.
 What’s the difference between the two and what type of gym owner’s suited to each one?

-So current Two-Brain growth clients can access this stuff through the roadmap starting now.
+So current Two-Brain growth clients can access this stuff through the Growth ToolKit starting now.

 Starting right now.
 Yep.
 January.
 Yeah.
 January is up there right now.
 Ready to go.
 Our intention is to release every month of programming a before it’s scheduled to go live because we want gym owners to have the ability to go in there and make the adjustments that they need to make for their gym.